jzillmann/pdf-to-markdown/examples/Grammar-Matters.md

 This trick doesn‟t work for every sentence.
 If it doesn‟t work for your sentence, the next trick will work.

-3. Who/Whom phrases are often questions.
-One trick to discovering whether to use who or whom is to just answer the question.
-If the answer could be he, then who is the correct choice for your sentence.
-If the answer could be him, then whom is the correct choice.
-If the sentence is not a question, you can isolate the who/whom phrase and read it as a question.
+3. _Who/Whom_ phrases are often questions.
+One trick to discovering whether to use _who_ or _whom_ is to just answer the question.
+If the answer could be _he_, then _who_ is the correct choice for your sentence.
+If the answer could be _him_, then _whom_ is the correct choice.
+If the sentence is not a question, you can isolate the _who/whom_ phrase and read it as a question.

 ```